saivittalb/latencer/README.md

 ###### Note

-To use the app in some Macs, please grant the permission by navigating to
+To bypass the warning for unidentified developer, grant the permission by navigating to

 ```System Preferences -> Security & Privacy -> General```